.avif)

 Terms of participation

-Submitting an application does not guarantee participation, and the organizers reserve the right to withhold the reasons for selection.
+Submitting an application does not guarantee participation, and the organizers reserve the right not to disclose the reasons for their selection decisions.

 Opening ceremony